nicenustian/stocks-bayesian-lstm-and-transfer-learning/README.md

 and the rest of the stocks<br>
 total time [min] =  67.62601785262426 <br>

-## Train/validation and Predictions (data points with no black curve) data for the next 120 days. <br>
+## Train/validation losses assuming normal distribution at the output

 ![losses](loss.jpg)

+## Predictions including the last 120 days a extrapolation from teh current trend <br>

 ![predictions](pred.jpg)